Elevation Oncology Inc. (ELEV) Shares Decline Despite Market Challenges

 Sponsored

-The average price suggested by analysts for ELEV is $4.50, which is $1.69 above the current market price.
-The public float for ELEV is 22.24M, and currently, shorts hold a 4.65% of that float.
-The average trading volume for ELEV on May 22, 2023 was 834.18K shares.
+The average price estimated by analysts for ELEV is $4.50, which is $2.9 above than the current price.
+The public float for ELEV is 22.24M, and at present, short sellers hold a 4.65% of that float.
+The average trading volume of ELEV on May 25, 2023 was 849.67K shares.

 ELEV’s Market Performance

-ELEV’s stock has seen a 0.79% increase for the week, with a 102.66% rise in the past month and a 266.35% gain in the past quarter.
-The volatility ratio for the week is 21.85%, and the volatility levels for the past 30 days are at 18.69% for Elevation Oncology Inc. The simple moving average for the past 20 days is 13.26% for ELEV’s stock, with a 165.74% simple moving average for the past 200 days.
+ELEV’s stock has seen a -34.84% decrease for the week, with a 52.05% rise in the past month and a 106.35% gain in the past quarter.
+The volatility ratio for the week is 27.81%, and the volatility levels for the past 30 days are at 20.36% for Elevation Oncology Inc. The simple moving average for the past 20 days is -27.78% for ELEV’s stock, with a 77.42% simple moving average for the past 200 days.

-During the last 5 trading sessions, ELEV rose by +0.79%, which changed the moving average for the period of 200-days by +228.45% in comparison to the 20-day moving average, which settled at $3.46.
-In addition, Elevation Oncology Inc. saw 301.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ELEV fell by -34.84%, which changed the moving average for the period of 200-days by +103.13% in comparison to the 20-day moving average, which settled at $3.58.
+In addition, Elevation Oncology Inc. saw 173.68% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ELEV